lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

         title: ''
         subtitle: ''
         text: >+
-          Embark on a short hike to a spectacular viewpoint overlooking the First Bend of the Yangtze

-          River, an unforgettable panorama showcasing the immense scale and dramatic
+          Stand in awe at the panoramic grandeur of the **Yangtze's First Bend**.
+Discover the

+          unique geography shaping this iconic river and capture unforgettable views from

+          this dramatic vantage point.
+Understand the cultural and geographical

-          beauty of this natural landmark.
+          importance of this breathtaking natural wonder.